junit-team/junit5/README.md

-# junit-lambda
+# JUnit Lambda

-Java 8 extensions to JUnit
+This repository currently hosts the prototopye for the next generation of JUnit, codenamed "JUnit Lambda".